-This component integrates an emulated Roku API into Home Assistant, so remotes such as Harmony and Android apps can connect to it through WiFi as if it were a Roku player.
+This integration integrates an emulated Roku API into Home Assistant, so remotes such as Harmony and Android apps can connect to it through WiFi as if it were a Roku player.
 Home Assistant will see key presses and app launches as Events, which you can use as triggers for automations.
 Multiple Roku servers may be started if you run out of buttons by specifying multiple server entries.

 Windows is not supported because Home Assistant uses

 ProactorEventLoop which does not support UDP sockets.

 This integration opens an unauthenticated API on the host, allowing anything on the local network to access

 your Home Assistant instance through the automations you create with emulated Roku as the trigger.

 Using a proxy with whitelisted IP addresses is recommended. (set